The Python API¶

 def improve_profiles(self, model_indexes_begin, model_indexes_end):

-print("improve_profiles", file=sys.stderr)
+print("improve_profiles", model_indexes_begin, model_indexes_end, file=sys.stderr)

 for model_index_index in range(model_indexes_begin, model_indexes_end):

-model_index = learning_data.model_indexes[model_index_index]
+model_index = self.models_being_learned.model_indexes[model_index_index]

-for boundary_index in range(self.learning_data.boundaries_count):
+for boundary_index in range(self.preprocessed_learning_set.boundaries_count):

-for criterion_index in range(self.learning_data.criteria_count):
+for criterion_index in range(self.preprocessed_learning_set.criteria_count):

-rank = (boundary_index + 1) * (self.learning_data.values_counts[criterion_index] // (self.learning_data.boundaries_count + 1))
+rank = (boundary_index + 1) * (self.preprocessed_learning_set.values_counts[criterion_index] // (self.preprocessed_learning_set.boundaries_count + 1))

-self.learning_data.profile_ranks[model_index][boundary_index][criterion_index] = rank
+self.models_being_learned.low_profile_ranks[model_index][boundary_index][criterion_index] = rank

 Breeding strategies must implement .breed()